Andy4495/emulator-8-bit/README.md

 4. Loop:
     - Fetch and decode instruction
     - Execute instruction
+    - Continue loop until breakpoint or HALT reached
     - Display machine state (depending on configuration and menu choice)
-    - Continue loop until breakpoint or HALT reached

 ### Defining the CPU

 The CPU opcodes are defined in several tables implemented with arrays of structs for the main and extended opcodes (`Z80_opcodes.h`).
 Each entry contains the size of the instruction, the opcode/data layout, and the instruction mnemonic.
 The opcode value is represented by the array index.

+Zilog-documented and undocumented opcodes are defined and supported by the emulator.

 The Z80 CPU is defined by a class (`Z80.h`).
 This class contains: